daac-tools/find-simdoc/README.md

 ```

 ### 3. Printing similar sentences

+The executable `dump` prints similar sentences from an output CSV file.

+If you want to print similar sentences in `reuters.txt` with the result `result-jaccard.csv`,
+run the following command.

 ```
 $ cargo run --release -p find-simdoc --bin dump -- -i reuters.txt -s result-jaccard.csv